valentinnavalos/develop-farcaster-frame/README.md

 5. for NEXT_PUBLIC_FRONTEND_URL we should place the ngrok http path.

-6. after fill in the env vars, we can go back to 'warpcast > settings > developer > domains' and check if everything is ok on Domains section, fill the "Domain without protocol" input with the ngrok http path, and instead of generate a new domain manifest, check domain status. if you successfully fill in the env vars, it should retrieve a Verified!
+6. after fill in the env vars, we can go back to `warpcast > settings > developer > domains` and check if everything is ok on Domains section, fill the "Domain without protocol" input with the ngrok http path, and instead of generate a new domain manifest, check domain status. if you successfully fill in the env vars, it should retrieve a Verified!

-7. navigate to 'warpcast mobile app > settings > developer > frames.
+7. navigate to `warpcast mobile app > settings > developer > frames`
     and set launch frame values with the ngrok http path.
        example:
          URL: https://12345.ngrok.app